On Direct Estimation of Density Parameters and Hubble Constant for $\Lambda$CDM Universe using Hubble Measurements: Discussions and Conclusions

-Though, the weighted-mean value of curvature density parameter signifies almost nearly equal to spatially flat curvature of universe in each of the cases of total $53$ $H(z)$ and only $31$ BAO data, the weighted-mean values of other parameters do not show reliability in respect of median results corresponding to total $53$ $H(z)$ data.
-The median value of curvature density parameter also shows excellently spatial flatness of universe in case of $31$ DA $H(z)$, but median values of other parameters do not show any consistency in this case.
-In case of only $24$ BAO data, both statistics show high tension with~\cite{Planck_2018} for the values of all estimated parameters.

-Interestingly although we do not assume a spatially flat universe to begin with, the spatial curvature estimated by us following median statistic using all $53$ Hubble data becomes $-0.0137^{+0.0129}_{-0.0125}$ indicating a spatially flat universe compatible with~\cite{Planck_2018} results.
-Moreover, the value of today’s Hubble parameter estimated by us $h_{0} = 0.6689^{+0.0141}_{-0.0121}$ is in close agreement with the corresponding value obtained by the~\cite{Planck_2018}.
-From Supernovae type Ia measurements, the values of $h_{0}$ is $0.74 \pm 0.014$.
-Our analysis using Hubble data measured from relatively local universe therefore is consistent global measurement of the same from the CMB data avoiding the so-called 'Hubble tension'.
+\textit{It is important to note that although we do not assume a spatially flat universe to begin with, the spatial curvature estimated by us following median statistics using all $53$ Hubble data becomes $-0.0137 \pm 0.017$ indicating a spatially flat universe compatible with the Planck Collaboration VI (2020)}~\cite{Planck_2018} \textit{results.
+Moreover, the value of today’s Hubble parameter estimated by us $\hat{h}_{0} = 0.6689 \pm 0.0021$ is in close agreement (i.e., $2.24\sigma$ deviation from the Planck's result) with the corresponding value obtained by the Planck Collaboration VI (2020)}~\cite{Planck_2018}. \textit{From Supernovae type Ia measurements, the value of $h_{0}$ is $0.74 \pm 0.014$ (which shows $4.74\sigma$ tension with the Planck's result).
+Our analysis using Hubble data measured from the relatively local universe therefore is consistent with the global measurement of the same from the CMB data.}